Armour: 13th to 18th century Europe

 Early plate in Italy, and elsewhere in the 13th–15th century, were made of iron.
 Iron armour could be carburised or case hardened to give a surface of harder steel.
 Plate armour became cheaper than mail by the 15th century as it required much less labour and labour had become much more expensive after the Black Death, though it did require larger furnaces to produce larger blooms.
 Mail continued to be used to protect those joints which could not be adequately protected by plate, such as the armpit, crook of the elbow and groin.
 Another advantage of plate was that a lance rest could be fitted to the breast plate.

 The small skull cap evolved into a bigger true helmet, the bascinet, as it was lengthened downward to protect the back of the neck and the sides of the head.
 Additionally, several new forms of fully enclosed helmets were introduced in the late 14th century.

-Probably the most recognised style of armour in the world became the plate armour associated with the knights of the European Late Middle Ages, but continuing to the early 17th century Age of Enlightenment in all European countries.
+Probably the most recognised style of armour in the world became the plate armour associated with the knights of the European Late Middle Ages, but continuing to the early 17th century Baroque period in all European countries.

-By about 1400 the full harness of plate armour had been developed in armouries of Lombardy.
+By 1400, the full harness of plate armour had been developed in armouries of Lombardy.
 Heavy cavalry dominated the battlefield for centuries in part because of their armour.

 In the early 15th century, advances in weaponry allowed infantry to defeat armoured knights on the battlefield.
 The quality of the metal used in armour deteriorated as armies became bigger and armour was made thicker, necessitating breeding of larger cavalry horses.
 If during the 14–15th centuries armour seldom weighed more than 15 kg, then by the late 16th century it weighed 25 kg.
 The increasing weight and thickness of late 16th century armour therefore gave substantial resistance.

 In the early years of low velocity firearms, full suits of armour, or breast plates actually stopped bullets fired from a modest distance.
-Crossbow bolts, if still used, would seldom penetrate good plate, nor would any bullet unless fired from close range.
+Crossbow bolts, if still in use, would seldom penetrate good plate, nor would any bullet unless fired from close range.
 In effect, rather than making plate armour obsolete, the use of firearms stimulated the development of plate armour into its later stages.
 For most of that period, it allowed horsemen to fight while being the targets of defending arquebusiers without being easily killed.
 Full suits of armour were actually worn by generals and princely commanders right up to the second decade of the 18th century.
 It was the only way they could be mounted and survey the overall battlefield with safety from distant musket fire.

 The horse was afforded protection from lances and infantry weapons by steel plate barding.
 This gave the horse protection and enhanced the visual impression of a mounted knight.
 Late in the era, elaborate barding was used in parade armour.